 Pool water test kits will give you enough data to keep things nice and hygienic – so, make sure that you choose the one that can protect you from anything harmful.
-Along with the best pool shock and the best algaecide for pools, it will allow you to keep your pool squeaky clean of any harmful elements.
+Along with the best pool shock and the high-end algaecide for pools, it will allow you to keep your pool squeaky clean of any harmful elements.

 Drawbacks of Pool Water Test Kits

 There aren’t as many drawbacks when it comes to pool water test kits – but unless you pick a high-quality unit, there is a chance that you won’t get any accurate results.